Can you spare a few minutes?

 This is because the law for couples who live together without being married or in a civil partnership is completely different.
 You can find more information about what the law says about couples in this situation here: Living Together.

 Everything in this guide applies equally whether you were married or in a civil partnership.

-We try to explain any legal language as we go along, but there is also a jargon buster at the end for quick reference, see What does it mean?
+We try to explain any legal language as we go along, but for more help you can look at the section called What does it mean?

 It is long, but don’t be put off.
 You could try reading through the whole thing once and then refer back to key headings to find the sections that are most relevant to you.

 We do not explain how to apply to the court for a financial order.
 If you need to do this we have another guide that explains the process: How to apply for a financial order without the help of a lawyer.

 We do not deal in detail with child maintenance.
 Look at the gov.uk website for information about child maintenance and a calculator to help you work out how much maintenance you should get or pay.